baratrumus/CarSalesSpring/readme.md

 Remember me function implemented.
 As user login with set checkbox 'Remember me' - token saved to base and to browser cookies.
 As long as user logged and dont press logout - he will have auto login function in token life time - set one day.
+Also Context remembers target page, that user looked last.

 Javascript form validation is used.